dotnet/source-build-reference-packages/README.md

 When generating a package(s), the tooling will detect and generate all dependent packages.

 **Note:** All new packages should be for released stable versions.
-Adding preview/release candidate packages require approval from [dotnet/source-build-internal](https://github.com/orgs/dotnet/teams/source-build-internal).
+Adding preview/release candidate packages are for exceptional cases only and require approval from [dotnet/source-build-internal](https://github.com/orgs/dotnet/teams/source-build-internal).

 ### Reference